The quality of a bicycle wheel is in the building

 You can choose all the best components, but if your bicycle wheel isn’t built to a high standard it will be just another wheel.

 To ride at it’s best a bicycle wheel needs to be well built and correctly tensioned.
-The quality of building will also have an effect on the expected life of a wheel.
+The quality of the building will also affect the expected life of a wheel.

 Bicycle Wheel Building Options

 At Colwood Wheel Works every wheel is custom built to your exact requirements using excellent, high-quality components.
 There are several options available.

 You will need to decide whether you would like your wheel built to the standard spoke configuration or whether you want something a little different.